It had been years

 similar happened elsewhere in Suffolk at

-matter from which way you approach, there
+over the fields.
+No matter from which way

-it is in the green valley below.
-There is
+you approach, there it is in the green

-You approach from the west, and the
+You enter the churchyard from the west,

-elegant tower thrusts up beyond the
+and the elegant tower thrusts up beyond

-lychgate.
-The church is hemmed in on the
+the lychgate.
+The church is hemmed in on

-south side by the tightness of the
+the south side by the tightness of the

 churchyard which sprawls to the north and